AA-CubeSat-Team/soci_pcb/design_rules/macrofab/README.md

 # Design Rules
-Design rules for macrofab PCB manufacturing
+Directory for design rules to comply with standards and/or manufacturing requirements of MacroFab PCB manufacturing